Indiana County Community Action Program, Inco logo

 What distinguishes ICCAP is its 56-year track record of sustained community commitment and its extensive partnership network.
 The organization collaborates with other non-profit agencies, government agencies, businesses, faith-based organizations, consortiums, educational institutions, health service agencies, and financial institutions to expand their service capacity and reach.
 This multi-sector approach allows them to provide integrated solutions rather than siloed assistance.

 ICAP is a legitimate free-help resource for Indiana County residents facing economic hardship.
-The organization is transparent about its mission, published contact information, and specific programs.
+The organization is listed about its mission, published contact information, and specific programs.
 However, services are geographically limited to Indiana County, PA only.
 Prospective clients should verify program eligibility and current availability by contacting them directly at (724) 465-2657 or help@iccap.net.

 Services & Features